getify/Functional-Light-JS/manuscript/apA.md

 **Note:** The preceding snippet uses `transformers.comp(..)` because the library provides it, but in this case our [`compose(..)` from Chapter 4](ch4.md/#user-content-generalcompose) would produce the same outcome.
 In other words, composition itself isn't a transducing-sensitive operation.

 The composed function in this snippet is named `transformer` instead of `transducer`.
-That's because if we call `transformer(listCombination)` (or `transformer(strConcat)`), we won't get a straight-up transduce-reducer function as earlier.
+That's because if we call `transformer( listCombine )` (or `transformer( strConcat )`), we won't get a straight-up transduce-reducer function as earlier.

 `transducers.map(..)` and `transducers.filter(..)` are special helpers that adapt regular predicate or mapper functions into functions that produce a special transform object (with the transducer function wrapped underneath); the library uses these transform objects for transducing.
 The extra capabilities of this transform object abstraction are beyond what we'll explore, so consult the library's documentation for more information.